YOUR PATH TO RECOVERY

 - You.
 Your individualized care plan will reflect you, your values, and your health priorities.

 Our team-based approach brings together a spectrum of treatment services from a dedicated team of professionals, all under one roof.

 After completing the form, one of our Behavioral Health team members will follow up with you in 1 to 2 business days.

 One piece of our Recovery Program is called Medication-Assisted Treatment or “MAT”.
 The FDA-approved medication prescribed in MAT works by blocking the physiological effects of opioids or alcohol, reducing the impulse or craving to use them.
 In combination with the counseling that goes along with it, MAT helps patients achieve and maintain recovery and lowers the risk of relapse.

-Travere Health Clinic is a Michigan Department of Health and Human Services designated Opioid Health Home (OHH) provider.
-The OHH program provides comprehensive care management and coordination services to Medicaid beneficiaries (including Healthy Michigan Plan) with an opioid use disorder who also have or are at risk of developing another chronic condition, such as anxiety, asthma, depression, diabetes, high blood pressure, heart disease, or tobacco or alcohol use disorder.
+Traverse Health Clinic is a Michigan Department of Health and Human Services designated Opioid Health Home (OHH) provider.
+An Opioid Health Home is not a residence or a place to live.
+It is a comprehensive program of care management and coordinated services to Medicaid beneficiaries (including Healthy Michigan Plan) with an opioid use disorder who also have or are at risk of developing another chronic condition, such as anxiety, asthma, depression, diabetes, high blood pressure, heart disease, or tobacco or alcohol use disorder.